somelinuxguy/Reapy/README.md

 First you have to have a mac, or a linux machine, or at the very least you can use a Windows machine.

 Second, you need Python installed.
-This game works with Python 2.7 and is untested with 3.
+I have run this on Python 3, though I originally wrote it in 2.7.
+I recently got rid of the old version and upgraded to 3, and Reapy runs just fine for me.
+If you want to run it on Python 2.7 you will just need to comment out all the PRINT statements.

 Then you need to run:  pip install pygame